ShipBit/slickgpt/README.md

 ![SlickGPT][slickgpt-screenshot]

 SlickGPT is a light-weight "use-your-own-API-key" (or optional: subscription-based) web client for OpenAI-compatible APIs written in Svelte.
-It offers them a very fancy user interface with a rich feature set like managing a local chat history (in the localStorage), a userless "Share" function for chats, a prominent context editor, and token cost calculation and distribution.
+It offers them a very fancy user interface with a rich feature set like managing a local chat history (in your browser's IndexedDb), a userless "Share" function for chats, a prominent context editor, and token cost calculation and distribution.
 You can run the client locally, host it yourself or use our public instance.

 ## Feature Overview

 - **Fancy User Interface** <br> Interact with an elegant and cleanUI that makes chatting fun and explains a lot of the heavy stuff to users.
 - **Mobile first and fully responsive** <br> SlickGPT is always at your hand.
 Literally, on your phone.
-- **Local History** <br> Your chat history is stored in localStorage and never leaves your machine (until you actively decide to share chats).
+- **Local History** <br> Your chat history is stored in your browser's IndexedDb and never leaves your machine (until you actively decide to share chats).
 - **Delete and edit messages** <br> Just like you are used to from the OpenAI client.
 - **Auto-suggest chat titles** <br> SlickGPT can suggest a title for your chat based on the first message you send.
 - **Share Chats** <br> Generate shareable links for your chats with 3 clicks to collaborate and brainstorm ideas with your team or friends.
 Without any authentication.